When you first think of Sardinia you’re probably imagining delicious food, friendly people, and ancient ruins.

 Although Sardinia is relatively easy to travel around it’s still one of the largest islands in the Mediterranean so it makes sense to stay in or near the areas you want to dive in.
 Sardinia offers a wide range of accommodation options to suit all budgets including hostels, hotels and full-service resorts.

 If you only have 1 week, we recommend picking one area, for example, Costa Paradiso in the North, where you can enjoy both the Asinara and La Maddalena Marine parks.
+Or you could try basing yourself in Villasimius in the South if you want to be able to access Capo Carbonara and the wrecks in the Gulf of Cagliari.

 Not only is Sardinia considered as the Mediterranean’s premier scuba diving location, but it also boasts possibly the best beaches in all of Europe and a great nightlife scene.